Karl Johnson (virologist): Naming the viruses

 Johnson is credited with naming the Ebola virus.
 In an attempt to avoid stigmatization of communities, he sought alternate names that would give geographical relations, but would not directly name specific communities.
 He named the Ebola virus after a river near the Yambuku community in Northern Zaire, in which the virus was originally found - the Ebola river.

 Awards and honors

+In 2005 he received the Walter Reed Medal from the American Society of Tropical Medicine and Hygiene.
 Johnson was the 2011 recipient of the Ed Nowakowski Senior Memorial Clinical Virology Award.

+Family life

+Johnson was the eldest of three children; he and his first wife Donna had three children.